sdimakis/moral-psych-sp2022/content/syllabus.md

 |:-:|
 </div>

 The University of Oregon works to create inclusive learning environments.
 If there are aspects of the instruction or design of this course that result in disability-related barriers to your participation, please notify me as soon as possible.
 If you have a documented disability, please request that a counselor at the Accessible Education Center (uoaec@uoregon.edu, 541-346-1155) send a letter verifying the type of accommodations that are appropriate.
-For a list of resources provided by the Accessible Education Center, please see http://aec.uoregon.edu. <u> Please contact the instructor in the first week of class to talk about your accommodations.</u>
+For a list of resources provided by the Accessible Education Center, please see http://aec.uoregon.edu. <b> Please contact the instructor in the first week of class to talk about your accommodations.</b>

 <div class="heatMap">